San Carlos, CA Real Estate, Schools & Local Living

 Burton Park

 The primary community park in San Carlos, Burton Park features scenic walking trails through redwood groves, a children's playground, sports facilities, a performance stage, and a dedicated fenced dog park.
-Flanagan Field within the park hosts Summer Movie Nights from June through August — outdoor screenings at sunset, free to attend.
+Flanagan Field within the park hosts Summer Movie Nights from June through August -- outdoor screenings at sunset, free to attend.

 Annual Events

-The San Carlos Art & Wine Faire in October brings 250+ artists, food and drink vendors, and live entertainment across three stages.
+The San Carlos Art and Wine Faire in October brings 250+ artists, food and drink vendors, and live entertainment across three stages.
 The Night of Holiday Lights in December is a family-focused winter festival with carolers, holiday shows, and a snow machine in the downtown plaza.

 Outdoor Access